-Incentive programs include any program authorized by state law and/or federal programs such as the Conservation Reserve Enhancement Program (CREP) and the Environmental Quality Incentive Program (EQIP).

-B. Other State or NRD Programs
+- A. Incentive programs include any program authorized by state law and/or federal programs such as the CREP, or EQIP. - B. Other State or NRD Programs

-The SPNRD and the NeDNR may investigate opportunities to reduce the consumptive use of water in order to enhance water supply as well as other water supply improvement projects.
-The SPNRD and the NeDNR may develop an incentive-based program if such an opportunity exists.
+The TBNRD and NeDNR may investigate opportunities to reduce the consumptive use of water in order to enhance water supply.
+The TBNRD and NeDNR may develop an incentive-based program if such an opportunity exists.

 - 1. All projects and programs will: - Use the best science readily available.
 This will follow the basin-wide tenets outlined in Section 7.2.
 These will be consistently evaluated according to the protocol developed by the PBC.
-Benefits will be assessed using the agreed upon methods and tools. - Enhance groundwater quantity, groundwater quality, and recognition of the value of return flows. - Remain in compliance with any state or federal laws, contracts, interstate compacts, or decrees that govern the water use of the irrigation districts. - 2.
+Benefits will be assessed using the agreed upon methods and tools. - Enhance groundwater quantity, groundwater quality, and recognize the value of return flows. - Remain in compliance with any state or federal laws, contracts, interstate compacts, or decrees that govern the water use of the irrigation districts. - 2.
 The general process will be: - For existing surface water appropriations, contact the appropriators to determine willingness to cooperate, lease and/or sell those appropriations.
-If willing, develop and execute contract(s) with appropriator(s). - Work with irrigation districts, not just individual landowners served by the irrigation district, when potential projects affect the operation of the irrigation district. - Retirement of surface water rights (permanent or temporary).
-Retired surface water rights are still viable rights under statute.
+If willing, develop and execute contract(s) with appropriator(s). - Work with CNPPID, not just individual landowners served by the irrigation district, when potential projects affect the operation of the irrigation district. - Retired surface water rights are still viable rights under statute.
 While typically a surface water right which has not been used for more than five years may be cancelled due to nonuse, under Neb.
-Rev. Stat. § 46-2229.04, if the appropriation is not being used because it is part of a acreage reserve program, or other state or federal program, there is sufficient cause for nonuse and the right is still valid.
-If the land is no longer under a program, this applies for up to 15 years as long as there are not more than 5 consecutive years of nonuse while the land is not under a program. - For existing groundwater uses, contact the landowner(s) to determine willingness to cooperate with the proposed project(s).
-If willing, develop and execute contract(s) with such landowner(s). - Submit permit application(s) if required by Nebraska statutes. - Implement the approved projects. - 3.
-At this time, the specific other programs that have been identified are:
+Rev. Stat. § 46-229.04, if the appropriation is not being used because it is part of an acreage reserve program, or other state or federal program, there is sufficient cause for nonuse and the right is still valid.
+If the land is no longer under a program, this applies for up to 15 years as long as there are not more than five consecutive years of nonuse while the land is not under a program. - For existing groundwater uses, contact landowners to determine willingness to cooperate with proposed projects.
+If willing, develop and execute contracts with such landowners. - Submit permit application(s), if required by Nebraska statutes. - Implement the approved projects.

-- Potential purchase or lease of surface water irrigation district appropriations in order to transfer those appropriations to groundwater recharge appropriations, and - Exploration of water supply opportunities on the South Platte River.
+- 3. At this time, the specific other programs that have been identified are: - Potential purchase or lease of surface water irrigation district appropriations in order to transfer those appropriations to intentional recharge appropriations.

-10.3 Water Banking
+10.3 Water Conservation Incentive Program